Student Code of Conduct

 Flagler College complies with the Drug Free Schools and Communities Amendments of 1989 in making students and employees aware of the laws pertaining to the use of alcohol and other drugs and by actively discouraging the violation of these laws.

-• The College’s student conduct regulations prohibit the unlawful possession, use, or distribution of illegal drugs, including use of prescription drugs, where the individual(s) possessing or using the drugs is not the individual(s) for whom the prescription drugs are lawfully prescribed.
+1. Unlawful Possession and Use of Drugs: Unlawful possession, use, or distribution of illegal drugs, including use of prescription drugs, where the individual(s) possessing or using the drugs is not the individual(s) for whom the prescription drugs are lawfully prescribed.

-• Use, display, and/or possession of drug paraphernalia are prohibited.
+3. Drug Paraphernalia Restrictions: Use, display, and/or possession of drug paraphernalia are prohibited.
 This includes, but is not limited to, bongs, pipes, scales, hookahs, water pipes, or any other item modified or adapted for planting, selling, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, storing, containing concealing, injecting, ingesting, inhaling, or otherwise introducing a controlled substance into the human body.

-• Conspiracy to distribute, deliver and/or sell illegal drugs.
+4. Conspiracy to Distribute Illegal Drugs: Conspiracy to distribute, deliver and/or sell illegal drugs.

-• Misuse of one’s own prescription medication.
+5. Misuse of Prescription Drugs: Misuse of one’s own prescription medication.

 For safety purposes, students are not permitted in the following restricted areas without proper authorization from college officials: Ponce de Leon Hall Towers, fourth-floor solarium area, (and stairs leading to these areas) unless attending an event, maintenance compound area, time clock area in Kenan Hall, any construction areas, basement, roof areas, restricted balconies, freight stairs, storage areas, phone closets, cable closets, unauthorized kitchens, and in fire evacuation stairwells.
 In addition, the service elevator is restricted except during move in, move out, or for use to attend events in the solarium.

-The College prohibits sexual misconduct, which includes discrimination based on sex, gender-based discrimination, sexual harassment, and sexual violence.
+Sexual Misconduct: The College prohibits sexual misconduct, which includes discrimination based on sex, gender-based discrimination, sexual harassment, and sexual violence.
 Please refer to the College's Sexual Harassment Policy.
 Any violation of that Regulation is a violation of this Student Code of Conduct.

-• Possession, use and/or consumption of tobacco products when under the legal age, as defined by law.
+2. Underage Tobacco Possession and Use: Possession, use and/or consumption of tobacco products when under the legal age, as defined by law.

-• Violating the College's Smoke-Free and Tobacco-Free Campus Policy (FCPS # 116 ).
+3. Violating the College's Smoke-Free and Tobacco-Free Campus Policy (FCPS # 116 ).

 Following the health orders in place to reduce the risk of spreading infectious disease.